 One of the ways that the governments of Ontario and Canada maintain healthy levels of skilled labour within their borders is through immigration.
 There are a multitude of programs dedicated specifically to welcoming highly-skilled foreign nationals to live and work in Canada.
-In Ontario, foreign workers arrive under both provincial and federal programs that encourage business immigration.
+In Ontario, foreign workers arrive under both provincial and federal programs that encourage business immigration and investment.

 Different Types of Foreign Workers In Ontario

 The Ontario Immigrant Nominee Program (OINP) includes a foreign worker stream that targets the addition of skilled labour within the province through the immigration of skilled workers.
 Each year, the program has a specific goal of the number of workers that are to be recruited to the province.
 This number changes according to economic conditions, particularly the state of the labour force within Ontario.

 The greater the amount of economic activity, the higher the target number is likely to become.
 Higher demand for skilled workers normally takes place during times of economic expansion, making this method of immigration fantastic for skilled foreigners.

 Another program that grants access to Ontario for skilled immigrants is run by the Immigration, Refugees and Citizenship Canada (IRCC), along with the office of Human Resources and Skills Development Canada.
 The Temporary Foreign Worker Program is a combined effort of these two offices, linking foreign nationals with businesses that require specific types of workers.
 As you may understand from the title of the program, this immigration stream is designed to be enacted when there’s a temporary lack of specific labour skills.